UTRA-ART/Line-Detection-1819/README.md

-# ART_Line_Detection
+# Introduction

-Line detection for the autonomous rover 2018
+This repository implements the vision pipeline for lane detection.
+Refer to the notebook for a step-by-step explanation of the implementation.

 We perform lane detection on the imput images via an image processing pipeline that receives as input:
 ![alt inputimage](https://github.com/UTRA-ART/ART_Line_Detection/blob/master/images/3.jpg)